Global Challenges: Law, Policy and Practice, MA Scholarship (August 28th, 2020 deadline)

 The Soroptimist Foundation of Canada annually offers several $7,500 grants to female graduate students in Canada to assist them with university studies which will qualify them for careers which will improve the quality of women’s lives.
 Examples include but are not limited to: providing services, providing legal counselling and assistance, counselling mature women entering or re-entering the labour market, counselling women in crisis, counselling and training women for non-traditional employment, and positions in women’s centres.
 Read more…

-Mackenzie King Memorial Scholarship (February 1, 2020 deadline)
+Mackenzie King Memorial Scholarship (February 1 of every year)

 The Mackenzie King Scholarships were established as an independent trust under the will of the late Rt.
 Hon.
 William Mackenzie King (1874-1950).
 Two classes of Mackenzie King Scholarship are available to graduates of Canadian universities: the Open Scholarship and the Travelling Scholarship.
 Both are to support graduate study.
 Read more…